 The tour started with the tasting of the most remarkable dish of Israel: hummus.
-This chickpea cream is so famous to be one of the stereotypes of the country, and it’s widely appreciated by tourists too.
-Hummus is so important to be the only food to hold a specific verb: לנגב (lenagev) to wipe.
-You don’t eat hummus; you wipe hummus!
+This chickpea cream is so famous that it’s one of the stereotypes of the country, and it’s widely appreciated by tourists too.
+Hummus is so important that it’s the only food to have its own verb: לנגב (lenagev) to wipe.
+You don’t eat hummus, you wipe hummus!

-The tour continued towards Neve Tzedek, the first Jewish neighbourhood of Tel Aviv built outside the old port of Jaffa where Mizrahi and Yemenite Jewish initially settled.
-Nowaways Neve Tzedek is one of the fanciest areas of the city with an evident European influence in styles and architecture.
+The tour continued towards Neve Tzedek, the first Jewish neighbourhood in Tel Aviv built outside the old port of Jaffa where the Mizrahi and Yemenite Jewish initially settled.
+Nowaways, Neve Tzedek is one of the fanciest areas of the city with an evident European influence in styles and architecture.
 Have you ever thought of mixing French croissant dough and halva, the Israeli sweets made of sesame?
 Give it a try!

-We got the chance to try more typical food such as falafel, Israeli craft beers, cookies, ice cream, and a unique Yemenite bread made by an exceptional lady in an exceptional restaurant.
+We had the chance to try more typical food such as falafel, Israeli craft beers, cookies, ice cream, and a unique Yemenite bread made by an exceptional lady in an exceptional restaurant.

-I enjoyed every single thing I tasted, and I found incredibly interesting all the curious details that our guide gave us.
-Naturally, I shared with you only a small part of all the information I gained: I don’t want to spoil the surprise, although I believe that words would never be enough.
+I enjoyed every single thing I tasted, and I found all the curious details that our guide gave us incredibly interesting.
+Naturally, I’ve only shared a small part of all the information I gained with you: I don’t want to spoil the surprise, although I believe that words would never be enough.
 Food can’t be explained; food has to be savoured.

-Israel is a unique country, sacred to the three monotheist religions, and home of many different nationalities and cultures.
-This fact is probably one of the reasons why also its food is so extraordinary.
+different nationalities and cultures.
+This is probably one of the reasons why its food is so extraordinary.

-I genuinely recommend this tour with Delicious Israel.
-I learnt a lot, I had a pleasant walking tour through the oldest and most fascinating neighbourhoods of Tel Aviv, and I tried local specialities that probably I would not have tasted or known about if I was just travelling solo.
+I highly recommend this tour with Delicious Israel.
+I learnt so much, had a pleasant walking tour through the oldest and most fascinating neighbourhoods of Tel Aviv, and I tried out local specialities that I probably would never have tasted or known about if I was just travelling solo.

-What I particularly appreciated is the fact that the guide took us to small local places far from being tourist traps.
-I discovered tiny family-run restaurants, I sat in bars in which locals sit, and I felt as I experienced something special and unique, so my money was well spent and I keep a beautiful memory.
+What I particularly appreciated, is the fact that the guide took us to small, local places far away from the typical tourist traps.
+I discovered tiny family-run restaurants, sat in bars where locals sit, and felt as though I experienced something special and unique, so my money was well spent and I keep a beautiful memory.